 - a.
-Pre-voting or election preparation functions; - System operations for system functions performed at the remote voting locations; - System operations for system functions performed at the State and/or local election office; - d.
-Preventive maintenance tasks: - e.
+Pre-voting or election preparation functions; - b.
+System operations for system functions performed at the kiosk locations; - c.
+System operations for system functions performed at the state and/or local election offices; - d.
+Preventive maintenance tasks; - e.
 Diagnosis of faulty hardware, firmware, or software; - f.
 Corrective maintenance tasks; and - g.
 Testing to verify the correction of problems.